PhoenixTales/phoenix-docs/vision/gothic-defined.md

 <p class="subtext">I have to credit both Avallach and Dmitriy aka <em>Phantom95</em> for the section above - they both speculated - independent from each other about how the orcs in Gothic may be compared to a co-existing human subspecies.</p>

 Other than that, the orcish culture in Gothic is quite different from the one in other fantasy universes.
-The orcs are more akin to an intelligent primate species like in *Planet of the Apes* than to the typical blood-thirsty monsters from *Lord of the Rings*.
+The orcs are more akin to an intelligent primate species like in *Planet of the Apes* than to the typical blood-thirsty monsters as which they are depicted most of the time.
 And not to forget about the shamans which play a crucial cultural role and are mainly inspired by real-world voodoo cults.

 Yes, there are Skeletons, Zombies, Goblins and Trolls, something like the "staples" of fantasy monsters (but as well part of any folklore and horror story way before modern "fantasy" stories that we usually think of were written).
 But the Goblins for instance got a very different design.
 They are no mammals but reptiles with scales and hatch out of eggs.
 The Trolls are nothing but huge apes, similar to Gorillas (originally they were smaller), as they could have existed in the past, living in synergy with the Gobbos.